Convert KBC Bank Statement to Excel (3 Methods)

 Topics:

-KBC bank statements can be converted to Excel using three methods: exporting CSV directly through KBC Reach (the business banking platform), converting CODA files with accounting software or a dedicated converter tool, or extracting data from PDF statements using AI-powered document processing.
+You have three practical ways to get KBC statement data into Excel: export CSV from KBC Reach, convert a CODA file through accounting software or a CODA converter, or extract rows from a PDF statement with AI.
 Each method handles Belgian-specific requirements differently, particularly when it comes to preserving OGM-VCS structured communication references and managing Dutch/French bilingual headers.

 KBC's primary electronic export format for accounting is CODA (Coded Statement of Account), a structured banking format mandated by the Belgian banking sector.
 Unlike banks that offer direct CSV downloads, KBC only provides CSV through KBC Reach, the business banking platform.
 Retail customers on KBC Touch or KBC Mobile receive PDF statements instead.
 This means most KBC users need a conversion step to get their transaction data into Excel.